-While the damage of UV rays isn’t limited to the health problems below, here a few reasons to keep your sunglasses nearby when you’re spending time outside:
+While the damage of UV rays isn’t limited to the health problems below, here are a few reasons to keep your sunglasses nearby when you’re spending time outside:

 Wearing your sunglasses is important for the same reason that wearing sunscreen is important: the sun’s rays can cause cancer.
-Ideally, your skin and person would face very little exposure from the sun.
+Ideally, your skin and person would face very little exposure to the sun.
 But that’s not realistic.
 When you are in the sun, then, make sure that you have full coverage at all times.
 Hats, sunglasses, sunscreen, and more, can help keep the UV light off and help prevent cancer.

 Most people don’t think about the possibility of their eyes being sunburned.
 Unfortunately, the possibility is very real.
 Sunburn can affect any uncovered part of your body and that’s why it’s critical that you wear sunglasses when in the sun.
 If you feel that your eyes are agitated when in the sunlight, it’s not your imagination: your eyes could be getting sunburned without you realizing it.

 UV light has been tied to an increased chance of macular degeneration.
-Macular degeneration (often referenced as ‘AMD’ or ‘Age-related macular degeneration’) causes vision loss, primarily in older adults.
+Macular degeneration (often referenced as ‘AMD’ or ‘Age-related macular degeneration) causes vision loss, primarily in older adults.
 Wearing your sunglasses when outdoors can help ward off AMD and protect your eyes from its effects.
 Don’t let the sun’s UV rays compromise or threaten your eyesight.
 Wear those shades!

 Cataracts cloud the eye’s natural lens and can cause vision loss and blindness.
-Cataract surgery has a high rate of success, but prevention is far and away your best bet.
-One thing you can do to prevent cataracts is wear your sunglasses when you’re outside in the sun.
+Cataract surgery has a high rate of success, but prevention is far and away from your best bet.
+One thing you can do to prevent cataracts is to wear your sunglasses when you’re outside in the sun.
 UV light can contribute to cataracts.
 Wearing your sunglasses is an easy way to avoid damaging UV light.